wahid000786/Log-file-project/README.md

 3. The script will continuously monitor the log files and display new entries in real-time.
 4. Press `Ctrl+C` to stop the monitoring process.

-## Configuration

-- Modify the `log_file` variable in the script to specify the path to your log file(s).
-- You can also customize the list of keywords or patterns to search for in the log files.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.